haruaki07/phosphor-svelte/README.md

 ### Import Optimizer (Experimental)

-It is a simple Svelte preprocessor that replace named imports from phosphor-svelte into their source path.
+It is a simple Svelte preprocessor that rewrite imports named export from phosphor-svelte into their source path.
 This will speed up cold start on development because of dependency pre-bundling, which is more faster.

 > [!WARNING]
 > Please note that this preprocessor is still experimental and has only been tested on the latest version of Svelte+Vite and SvelteKit.
-> Errors and bugs is to be expected.
+> Errors and bugs are to be expected.
 > Any feedbacks are welcome.

-### Usage
+#### Usage

 First exclude phosphor-svelte from being pre-bundled by adding `exlude` in `optimizeDeps` on your Vite config.